-Cricketer Ben Stokes found not guilty of affray
+Cricketer Ben Stokes added to England squad after being found not guilty of affray

 -

-Cricketer Ben Stokes found not guilty of affray
+Cricketer Ben Stokes added to England squad after being found not guilty of affray

+England have added cricketer Ben Stokes to their squad for this weekend's third Test, after he was found not guilty of affray at Bristol Crown Court.

-Cricketer Ben Stokes has been found not guilty of affray, following a brawl with two nightclub revellers, hours after England played the West Indies in a one-day international in Bristol last year.
+He had been facing trial following a brawl with two nightclub revellers, hours after England played the West Indies in a one-day international in Bristol last year.

+But within two hours of the end of his court case, the England and Wales Cricket Board issued a brief statement which read: "Ben Stokes will now join the England squad for the 3rd Specsavers Test against India, which starts at Trent Bridge on Saturday."

 The 27-year-old's co-accused, Ryan Ali was also cleared of the same charge by the jury following a trial at the city's Crown Court.

-Stokes punched Ryan Hale, 27, to the ground and then knocked out 28-year-old Ali during the fracas in the early hours of September 25 last year in Bristol.
+Stokes punched Ryan Hale, 27, to the ground and then knocked out 28-year-old Ali in the early hours of September 25 last year in Bristol.

 Stokes said he was acting in self-defence, or in the defence of others, when he punched the two best friends.